Re-discovering Roussillon: My Top Tips

-The Three Drinkers’ Helena Nicklin, award-winning presenter and wine expert, tells you what you need to know about Roussillon and the top styles you must try to discover or re-discover the region.
+The Three Drinkers’ Helena Nicklin, an award-winning presenter and wine expert, tells you what you need to know about Roussillon and the top styles you must try to discover or re-discover the region.

 Wines from the South of France have the greatest reputation for those tipples that taste just as good back at home as they do on your glorious French holiday.
 For me, one part of the Great French South that deserves a little more attention is Roussillon.